rperez-rosario/XO/README.md

 </ul>

 # Build and Test
 1. Create and configure a private application within the target Shopify store.
+2. Configure additional external services (ShipEngine, TaxJar and Stripe.)
-2. Extract and deploy current .dacpac to SQL Server.
+3. Extract and deploy current .dacpac to SQL Server.
 Configure security, and domain entities as needed.
-3. Web or folder deploy to IIS or Azure Cloud App (.NET Core 5.0 application pool), configure appsettings.json as needed.
+4. Web or folder deploy to IIS or Azure Cloud App (.NET Core 5.0 application pool), configure appsettings.json as needed.
-4. Access using a web browser or build and execute Visual Studio solution.
+5. Access using a web browser or build and execute Visual Studio solution.

 # Contribute
 You can review the existing codebase at any time and point out any discrepancies to